tarruda/dot-files/doc/lxc/desktop.md

 exec xfce4-session
 ```

-So any applications spawned like `ssh container DISPLAY=:100 setsid urxvt &`
+So any applications spawned like `ssh CONTAINER DISPLAY=:100 setsid urxvt &`
 would also be visible in the desktop.

 ## attaching from the host